 Fr Ricardo da Silva SJ was born in Coimbra, Portugal and grew up in Johannesburg, South Africa.
 He had a career in marketing, communications and brand management before joining the Jesuits in 2007 and has studied communications (SA), philosophy (UK), theology (Brazil) and journalism (USA).
 He is passionate about liturgical music, communications, and ethics and takes delight in good company and food.
 He has ministered to a wide range of people in many different contexts, from the elderly to high school and university students, refugees, migrants and the homeless.
 He has just completed the foundational Master of Science degree at the prestigious Columbia University Graduate School of Journalism.

 |See more from Ricardo da Silva SJ|

 Fr Matthew Charlesworth SJ entered the Society of Jesus in 2005 and underwent the usual course of studies in his formation, which took him to such varied places as Canada, France, Ireland, Kenya, Spain, Tanzania, the United Kingdom, the United States, Zambia, Zimbabwe, and South Africa.
-Whilst working at the Institute, Matthew managed the background technical aspects of much of the Institute's work and is involved in the Spirituality work whilst completing the Advanced Spiritual Directors Training Course and Spiritual Exercises Training run by the Institute.
-He is a member of Spiritual Directors International and is also a part-time lecturer in Sacred Scripture at St Augustine College of South Africa.
+Whilst working at the Institute, Matthew managed the background technical aspects of much of the Institute's work and was involved in the Spirituality work, completing the Advanced Spiritual Directors Training Course and the Spiritual Exercises Training run by the Institute.
+He is a member of Spiritual Directors International and was also a part-time lecturer in Sacred Scripture at St Augustine College of South Africa.
 He is currently the Director of Communications for the Jesuits in Southern Africa, based in Lusaka, Zambia.